CRNing/techjam2026_shopping_copilot/REPORT.md

 The agent (`agent.py`, class `Agent`) is a deterministic, rule- and statistics-based conversational retrieval system with no learned model and no LLM calls.
+Its design can be summarized as a **Dual-Layer Dynamic Shopping Copilot**: an outer focus/browse retrieval layer and an inner dynamic attribute-clarification layer.
 It has four components, mirroring the challenge's four pillars:

 **a) Dual-track intent routing.** Each turn, the session's accumulated query terms are counted; ≤3 terms routes to a `browse` track (wide, diverse recall),